International Employers: The Ultimate Guide to Canadian Payroll

 At first glance, payroll can seem quite cut and dry.
 You tally up how many hours an employee worked, then multiply it by their wage.
-Then you pay them.
+But for international employers hiring in Canada, the reality is a multi-layered compliance framework involving federal statutory deductions and provincial labor standards.

 Download our free guide on what US companies need to know about paying employees in Canada.